django-recaptcha/django-recaptcha/README.rst

 The V3 reCAPTCHA supports an [`action`](https://developers.google.com/recaptcha/docs/v3#actions) value that provides break-downs of actions and adaptive risk analysis.

-To set the action value, pass it when instantiating the ReCaptcha widget.
+To set the action value, pass it when instantiating the ReCaptchaField and ReCaptcha widget.
 By default it is set to `form`.

 .. code-block:: python

     captcha = fields.ReCaptchaField(
         widget=widgets.ReCaptchaV3(
             action='signup'
-        )
+        ),
+        action='signup'
     )